RakshithNM/blog/src/posts/development/workflow.md

   * [Lazygit](https://github. com/jesseduffield/lazygit) - [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) for git
   * [LogDebug](https://github.com/RakshithNM/logdebug.vim) - Debugging helper vim plugin

-We might have to run several commands get your website running, make changes and commit code.
+We might have to run several commands get our [website](website) running, make changes and commit code.
 For example

 * Run the frontend server
 * Run the backend server
 * The build command
 * The SSL proxy
 * The database server
-* Git commands - if you use the terminal
+* Git commands - if we [use](use) the terminal

 # The brute force approach is to open N terminals windows for N commands.
-But jumping between those windows is going to be messy as you go about doing your job.
+But jumping between those windows is going to be messy as we go about doing our [job](job).
 1. I personal use panes in tmux to run multiple commands.
 Switching between panes is much better than switching between windows.
-2. If you accidentally close a window(which is easy to do when you are juggling between windows of the same application) and don't use tmux there is no way to get back the session.
+2. If we accidentally close a window(which is easy to do when we are juggling between windows of the same application) and don't use tmux there is no way to get back the session.
 3. Easily launch projects and run the commands that setup the project and launch editor - using tmuxinator

-# Having to run many commands to get your project running each time is highly inefficient.
+# Having to run many commands to get our project running each time is highly inefficient.
 1. I create a tmuxinator project, set it up and then add a alias in `~/.zshrc` like `alias project=tmuxinator start project` [project ideally should be the name of the project :)]
 2. All the different panes and the commands to run in those panes will be set up in the `~/.tmuxinator/project.yml` [project ideally should be the name of the project :)]

 # Editor workflow
-1. I use vim not VSCode(you should use [VSCodium](https://vscodium.com/) instead) atm.
+1. I use vim not VSCode(we should use [VSCodium](https://vscodium.com/) instead) atm.
 2. Programming majorly involves editing code rather than adding code, so it becomes extremely crucial to be able to switch between files and grep the code as efficiently and quickly as possible.
 3. I use fzf to open popup within vim to search for files.
 The fzf popup is triggered by `<Ctrl-p>` vim key-binding.
 Once [we](we) have the search highlighted in the popup, pressing enter takes us to the file.
 4. To grep the codebase, ripgrep is my tool.
 Similar to fzf, ripgrep can be triggered by `<Ctrl-f>` vim key-binding.